 What do I do if message pushing for video transcoding is configured but the backend does not receive messages?

-Can I use a specific template to transcode a video after uploading it to OSS?
+Can I use a specific template to transcode a video after uploading the video to OSS?

-Yes, you can configure a trigger to achieve this purpose.
-For both existing and new videos in a bucket, video processing tasks can be initiated manually or automatically through batch processing configurations and triggers.
-You can apply either built-in or custom styles when creating tasks, batch processors, or triggers.
+Yes, you can configure a trigger to implement this feature.
+For existing and new videos in a bucket, video processing tasks can be manually or automatically initiated by using batch processing configurations and triggers.
+When you create tasks, batch processors, or triggers, you can use system or custom styles.
 For more information, see Batch processing and Triggers.

-Are storage fees applied to both the transcoded video and the source video?
-If the transcoded video has a different prefix from the source video, will it replace the source video?
+Am I charged storage fees for both the transcoded video and the source video?
+If the transcoded video has a different prefix than the source video, will the transcoded video replace the source video?

 The transcoded video consumes storage space, resulting in associated charges.
 Using the same path for both the transcoded video and the source video may lead to looping issues.